appbaseio/reactivesearch/content/docs/search/rules.md

     <br />
     Here, you can also configure filter conditions, which can help you set triggers based on filtering field and value.
 For example, `brand` is `apple`.

-You can also configure rules for specific `indexes` in your ElasticSearch cluster and for a specific `time period` (example you only want to promote result for a seasonal sale on your e-commerce store ).
+You can also configure rules for specific `indexes` in your Elasticsearch cluster and for a specific `time period` (example you only want to promote result for a seasonal sale on your e-commerce store ).
 By default, it is applicable on all the indexes and all the time.

 ![configure if condition](https://www.dropbox.com/s/3zdnfuzm9bnqln3/Screenshot%202020-02-20%2010.20.25.png?raw=1)